top of page

 Writer's pictureMaryke Louw

 Gluteal tendinopathy is one of the conditions that can cause deep glute pain and/or pain over the side of the hip.
-As with most injuries, it can have many causes and one of them that you should address in your treatment plan is your running style.
+As with most injuries, it can have many causes, and one of these that you should address in your treatment plan is your running style.
 I’ve shared some more tips on treating gluteal tendinopathy here.

 Factors in your running style that can contribute to overloading the gluteal tendons include: